bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'poly_select'``
 * icon: |poly_select_icon|

-The polygon selection tool allows the user to define an arbitrary polygonal region for selection by left-clicking a mouse, or tapping a finger at different locations.
+The polygon selection tool allows you to define an arbitrary polygonal region for selection by left-clicking a mouse, or tapping a finger at different locations.